 Importing the Virtual Appliance

-The current appliance is available to download from Latest Releases within the AppsAnywhere Support portal.
+The current appliance is available to download from Latest Releases within the AppsAnywhere Support portal and a number of formats are available.

 Server administrators are usually familiar with importing a virtual appliance, but guidance is available via